awslabs/aws-iot-greengrass-component-kvs-webrtc/README.md

 docker run --env-file ./.env --device=/dev/video0 kvs $CHANNEL_NAME
 ```

+**NB**: by default, the KVS application will send **VIDEO ONLY**, to send both audio and video append `audio-video` to the above `docker` command.

 ## Part 3 - Package and Publish as GGv2 Component

 It is common practice when building Greengrass components to maintain a 'shadow' of the artifacts and recipes under user home.
-This guide continues that practice as it makes some of the preparation convenient.
+This guide continues that practice (shadowing components in `~/GreengrassCore` in the following commands) as it makes some of the preparation convenient (notably sync'ing file trees to S3).
 Other workflows are possible.

 1. archive the Docker image